-This will be the 19th year that the award is presented.
+This will be the 20th year that the award is presented.
 It was started by Buffalo Bill in 1998, to remember Markus and to draw attention to messengers whose work benefits all of us.
 It was first awarded during the 1998 Cycle Messenger World Championships in Washington DC.

 “The MCA for services to the International Messenger Community is not a prize for winning a race.
 At the time the Award was conceived, CMWC was beginning to be more about the racing than the happening.
 I [ Buffalo Bill] wanted to re-establish the spirit of the championships, to restate the reason that we all come to this event every year.